SS9800/PSprojects/README.md

 2.Current services-=this gives the user the option to see all running, stopped, or all services on the remote host.

 3.Event logs-This gives the user event logs from the past 24 hours, including system, security and Application logs.

+**Server Hardening scripts**
+This is a collection of small scripts that will be used for server security hardening when deploying a new windows server instance. the collection of scripts completes the following:
+1. Creates RDP group, enabling members of this group to RDP to the machine and denying ones who aren't.
+2. Enables windows firewall.